oo2smh/dotfiles/nvim/README.md

 # Philosophy
-- Keep it minimal
+- eep it minimal
 - Try to use defaults when possible
-- Avoid using tabs, built-in-terminal
+ Avoid using tabs, butlt-in-terminal
   - Using a window manager, tmux, and nvim gets confusing

 # Things to Work On